polyglot-compiler/JLang/README.md

 PolyLLVM
 ========

-PolyLLVM adds an LLVM back end to the [Polyglot](https://www.cs.cornell.edu/projects/polyglot/) compiler, translating Java ASTs into LLVM IR.
+PolyLLVM adds an LLVM back end to the [Polyglot](https://www.cs.cornell.edu/projects/polyglot/) compiler, translating Java down to LLVM IR.

-Since Polyglot translates extended Java code into vanilla Java ASTs, PolyLLVM should be interoperable with other Polyglot extensions by default.
-However, it also aims to be extensible itself, so that one can write optimized LLVM translations for language extensions when needed.
+Since Polyglot already translates extended Java code into vanilla Java ASTs, PolyLLVM should be interoperable with other Polyglot extensions by default.
+However, PolyLLVM aims to be extensible itself, so that one can write optimized LLVM translations for language extensions when needed.

 A user manual and developer guide can be found on the PolyLLVM [website](http://gharrma.github.io/polyllvm/).

-Quick Start Guide
+Quick start guide
 -----------------

 PolyLLVM has the following dependencies, which you will need to download and install prior to use.